-The College of Education and Human Development held a special day to celebrate our students’ scholarship and achievements.
+The College of Education and Human Development will hold a special day to celebrate our students’ scholarship and achievements.

 8:30 am–2:00 pm